Counterfactual Visual Explanation via Causally-Guided Adversarial Steering: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets} We conducted extensive experiments on 8 datasets in total.
-We first evaluate our framework on the CelebA dataset \citep{liu2015deep}, using images of size 128$\times$128 and focusing on two attributes which constitute two sub-datasets: “Smile” and “Age”.
-The CelebA-HQ \citep{lee2020maskgan} dataset is used with the same attributes and is also constructed into two sub-datasets, but with images of size 256$\times$256.
+\textbf{Datasets} We conducted extensive experiments on 4 datasets (10 subsets) in total.
+We first evaluate our framework on the CelebA dataset \citep{liu2015deep}, using images of size 128$\times$128 and focusing on two attributes which constitute three sub-datasets: “Smile”, “Age” and "Gender".
+The CelebA-HQ \citep{lee2020maskgan} dataset is used with the same attributes and is also constructed into three sub-datasets, but with images of size 256$\times$256.
 The other datasets include the traffic scene dataset BDD-OIA \citep{xu2020explainable}, with images of size 512$\times$256, and three sub-datasets extracted from ImageNet \citep{russakovsky2015imagenet}, each containing two classes.
 These three sub-datasets are: Cougar vs. Cheetah, Sorrel vs. Zebra, and Egyptian Cat vs. Persian Cat.
 All experiments were conducted on NVIDIA RTX 4090 and RTX A6000 GPUs.

 \textbf{Baselines} We selected four recent and state-of-the-art methods as our baselines: STEEX \citep{jacob2022steex}, DiVE \citep{rodriguez2021beyond}, DiME \citep{jeanneret2022diffusion}, and ACE \citep{jeanneret2023adversarial}.
 Among them, DiVE includes an extended variant called DiVE$^{100}$, in which the number of optimization steps is reduced to 100.